Jebsen Group: Jebsen Motors

-Jebsen Motors has represented Porsche in Hong Kong since 1955 and on the Chinese mainland since 2001.
+Jebsen Motors has represented Porsche in Hong Kong since 1955 and in mainland China since 2001.
 Globally, it is one of the longest-serving and largest Porsche dealer groups.

-As Porsche China's Dealer of the Year for the ninth consecutive year in 2023, Jebsen Motors delivered more than 11,000 cars to the Chinese mainland, Macau and Hong Kong in 2023, representing approximately 12 percent of Porsche's total regional sales during this period.
+As Porsche China's Dealer of the Year for the ninth consecutive year in 2023, Jebsen Motors delivered more than 11,000 cars to mainland China, Macau and Hong Kong in 2023, representing approximately 12 percent of Porsche's total regional sales during this period.

 Jebsen Beverage

+Jebsen’s portfolio spans beer, wines and spirits, and wellness beverages.
 As the largest beer company in Hong Kong, Jebsen Beverage has been selling Blue Girl Beer since 1906, making it one of the most historic imports in the market.
-In 2019, Jebsen Beverage formed a joint venture on the Chinese mainland with the world's largest beer brewer AB InBev to accelerate Blue Girl Beer's growth in the Mainland market.
+In 2019, Jebsen Beverage formed a joint venture in mainland China with the world's largest beer brewer AB InBev to accelerate Blue Girl Beer's growth in the Mainland market.

 Jebsen Consumer

-Jebsen's focus in the consumer business has been on small domestic electrical appliances for over 40 years.
-Jebsen Consumer represents many brands, including Casio.
+Over the four decades, Jebsen's focus on the consumer business has been on small domestic electrical appliances, and has since expanded its portfolio to a diverse range of lifestyle categories including electronics, watches and pet care products.
+The division distributes numerous well-known brands, such as Casio, G-Shock and Q-PETs.

-Jebsen Capital
+JCAP (Formerly Jebsen Capital)

-Founded in 2017 as the investment division of Jebsen Group, Jebsen Capital is one of the early investors in the German COVID-19 vaccine manufacturer BioNTech and has led the Series C extension for the Berlin-based healthtech company PlusDental.